Whip My Hair

-"Whip My Hair" is the debut single by American singer-songwriter Willow Smith, released in 2010 under the name Willow.
+"Whip My Hair" is the debut single by American singer-songwriter Willow Smith, released 5 days before her 10th birthday, under the name Willow.
 The song was written by Ronald "Jukebox" Jackson and Janae Liann Ratliff, and produced by Jackson.
 "Whip My Hair" peaked at number 11 on the Billboard Hot 100.
 Outside of the United States, "Whip My Hair" peaked within the top ten of the charts in Belgium (Wallonia), Denmark, and the United Kingdom, and peaked within the top 20 of the charts in Australia, Canada, and Ireland.

 Background

 In the summer of 2010, Willow's mother, Jada Pinkett Smith, revealed on Lopez Tonight that her daughter was recording an album.
 On September 27, 2010, Willow's single was leaked onto the Internet.
 Time magazine, CNN, and Billboard each featured the song the evening it surfaced.
 Several celebrities applauded the new single on Twitter, including Ciara, Brandy, Solange Knowles, Britney Spears, and Alfredo Flores.